adam4130/reversible-random-number-generators/README.md

 ## Build

-Conforms to the modern CMake build and test procedure.
+Conforms to the typical CMake build and test procedure.

 ```
 $ mkdir build